 2025 Trailhead Ambassador Program

-The Washington Department of Fish and Wildlife (WDFW) is partnering with the Outdoor Equity Coalition for the 2025 Ambassador Program at the Fir Island Farm Reserve Wildlife Area Unit and at the Samish River Wildlife Area Unit (East 90).
+The Washington Department of Fish and Wildlife (WDFW) is partnering with the Outdoor Equity Coalition for the 2025 Ambassador Program at the Fir Island Farm Reserve Wildlife Area Unit and at the Skagit Headquarters.

 Fir Island Farm Reserve Wildlife Area Unit